leoimewore/databricks_project_pipeline/README.md

+# Problem Statement
+City crash data is often stored in raw, inconsistent formats, making it difficult to analyze trends such as injury severity, vehicle involvement, and demographic impact.
+This project builds a scalable data pipeline to ingest, transform, and model crash data into an analytics-ready format.

 # CHICAGO TRAFFIC ACCIDENTS DATA PROJECT
 This project is focused on developing business logic on accidents or roadway crashes in the City of Chicago and data has been extracted from the https://data.cityofchicago.org/